IlMusu/IlMusuEnchantmentsMod/README.md

 <details>
 <summary><b>Details here</b></summary>
-This enchantment produces more damage the more the health it can consume from the player. <br />
+This enchantment produces more damage the more the health it can consume from the player: <br />
 At level 1, it consumes 10.00% of the player health and produces +6.5 additional damage. <br />
 At level 2, it consumes 13.75% of the player health and produces +12.0 additional damage.  <br />
 At level 3, it consumes 17.50% of the player health and produces +19.0 additional damage. <br />